WordPress/openverse-frontend/README.md

 mkcert localhost 192.168.50.119
 ```

+Be sure to replace the IP address in the example with your own.
+See the next section for how to identify that IP address.

+#### Finding your local IP address

-You can find the IP address to use for the second argument by looking at the output of `nuxt dev`.
-For example:
+You can find the local IP address Nuxt uses by looking at the output of `nuxt dev`.
+Look in your console for a box of configuration details that looks like this:

 ```bash
 #  ╭────────────────────────────────────────────╮